mihirpatel1996/Web-Assignment-2/README.md

-#Assignment-2
+## Assignment-2
 Individual Assignment

+ ## Description
 The assignment is about creating appealing User Interface in order to provide better User Experience.This assignment focuses on creating user friendly interface by applying design principles.
 I have created four web pages using HTML5 API's, Bootstrap, reactjs and CSS3.It follows guidelines of all the framworks used in Assignment.

-#Frameworks Used
+ ## Framework Used

 HTML5 and CSS3 are used to design webpages
 Bootstrap is used for making webpages responsive.
 React is used as a frontend framework.

 #Web Pages:
-1. First web page is the landing page of application GreenKart.[landing page](http://localhost:3000)
+1. First web page is the landing page (Home Page) of application GreenKart.[landing page](http://localhost:3000)
+2. Second page is Log in page of the appliication.[Login page page](http://localhost:3000/login)
+3. Third page is Product page of the application.[Product page](http://localhost:3000/product)
+4. Fourth page is Contact Us page of the application.[Contact Us page](http://localhost:3000/contact)

 [Optional] If what is being submitted is an individual Lab or Assignment.
 Otherwise, include a brief one paragraph description about the project.